tylerauerbeck/publish-to-dev.to-action/README.md

 ## Disclaimer

 This is a work in progress.
-Currently it provides initial functionality to publish a new article to the Dev.to blogging platform.
-Being able to update articles
+Currently it provides initial functionality to publish\update an article to the Dev.to blogging platform.

 ## What does this action do?